 Property deeds can be extremely complicated.
-When you are purchasing a new asset, however, it is extremely critical to fully understand what exactly it is that you are burying.
+What about when you are purchasing a new asset?
+Well, it is extremely critical to fully understand what exactly it is that you are buying.

 In property transactions, fee simple defeasible and fee simple absolute are two of the most common acquisitions.
-In this article, we will define these terms before helping you understand the difference between the two and what they mean for mineral rights.
+In this article, we will define these terms.
+After that, we will be helping you understand the difference between the two and what they mean for mineral rights.

 What is a Fee Simple Absolute?

-As you may be able to infer from the name, a fee simple absolute is the absolute highest form of property ownership that one can have.
-In a fee simple absolute, a person owns a property until he or she transfers it to someone else (through sale, gift, or inheritance).
+A fee simple absolute is the absolute highest form of property ownership that one can have.
+In a fee simple absolute, a person owns a property until he or she transfers it to someone else.
+It is usually through sale, gift, or inheritance.
 Here, property owners own surface rights as well as mineral rights, without any limiting conditions.

 What is a Fee Simple Defeasible?

-On the other hand, a fee simple defeasible is a type of property ownership in which the assets can be taken away from the owner after the occurrence (or-non occurrence) of a special event.
+On the other hand, a defeasible is a type of property ownership in which the assets can be taken away from the owner.
+This is after the occurrence (or-non occurrence) of a special event.
 Fee simple defeasible can be broken down into two very similar categories: “fee simple determinable” and “fee simple subject to condition subsequent.”

-In order to paint a better picture, here’s a good example of a fee simple defeasible: I sell you my property in a fee simple defeasible with the condition that you create an oil well on the land in the next five years.
+In order to paint a better picture, here’s a good example of a defeasible: I sell you my property for a fee simple defeasible with the condition that you create an oil well on the land in the next five years.
 If you fail to set up the oil well in the predetermined time period, then the ownership will revert back to me.

 Fee Simple Defeasible vs. Fee Simple Absolute